Supportive Practices for Each Phase of Postpartum

 Maintain an emergency diaper kit in the car (see checklist below!)

-🧺 Sidebar: Emergency Diaper Kit Checklist
+🧺 ProTip: Emergency Diaper Kit Checklist

 Be prepared for the “Murphy’s Law” of parenting!